DPons97/Reimagined-octo-spork/README.md

 The idea:
 ---
-The initial goal was to develop a software that involved distributed heterogeneous systems and that would be flexible and reusable for different applications.<br>
+The initial goal was to develop a software that involved distributed heterogeneous systems that would be flexible and reusable for different applications.<br>
-As we needed to work on a realistic case study, we thought about diving into image recognition.<br>
+As we needed to work on a realistic case study, we thought about diving into image recognition and building a distributed tracking system.<br>
 First, we did some research to find the algorithms we had at disposal and to select which one was the most suitable for our hardware.<br>
 Pjreddie's darknet network is really good concerning detection and it's fast enough on the Jetson but, having to also use an Odroid XU4 (8 cores CPU, no GPU), YOLO's library would result in really high computational times.<br>
 Here's where OpenCV's Deep Neural Network module comes in handy: it features a 9x faster implementation of DNN using CPU with the same darknet's yolov3 configuration file.<br>